- February 27, 2024

 In Terror at Oakheart, a side-scroll pixel-based game inspired by 80s horror films, you'll play various characters stalked and killed by the masked serial killer Teddy, who is controlled by a Lovecraftian beast.
 As you explore various set pieces in the Town of Oakheart, such as Teddy's house and the police station, you'll uncover the truth and fight to survive.
 Wishlist Massacre At The Mirage and Suffer The Night, two other games in the series.

-- Terror At Oakheart is a nostalgic homage to 80s and 90s slasher films, featuring great pixel art, an engaging story, and a killer soundtrack that enhances the horror experience.
+- Terror At Oakheart is a love letter to 80s and 90s slasher films, featuring great pixel art, an engaging story, and a dark synth soundtrack that enhances the horror experience.

 - The gameplay allows players to switch perspectives between the killer and the victims, creating a unique narrative experience that keeps players invested.

-- Despite some gameplay flaws, the game is fun and entertaining, with memorable death scenes and a campy atmosphere that horror fans will appreciate.
+- Despite some flaws, the game offers a fun and campy horror experience with memorable death scenes and a nostalgic vibe that resonates with fans of classic horror.

 “Tainted Pact Games did a fantastic job bringing us an 80's slasher retro nightmare with a good storyline, captivating nostalgic graphics, and a killer soundtrack.”